coralproject/ask-docs/docs_dir/products/ask.md

 7. After this process is complete, you should be able to access Ask via a web browser at the url that you specified in the startup process.

+## Upgrade Step by Step

+1. Make sure you have the latest version of the Installer: https://github.com/coralproject/ask-install/releases

+2. Run the following commands (NOTE: the `-s` argument is very important):

+		  ./ask-install -s
+		  docker-compose pull
+      bash setup.sh

+3. You can check that docker is running by using `docker-compose ps`

+For troubleshooting help on upgrading, please reach out to Jeff: jeff@mozillafoundation.org

 ## FAQ